MoH-Malaysia/covid19-public/README.md

+# This repo is a fork from Malaysian Ministry of Health.
+I have built a Chrome extension that retrives webpage information in an ethical manner.
+While test running it, I decided that I might as well make the test run results usable.
+I saved the news headlines and URLs from Free Malaysia Today from January 2020, which was when the pandemic reached Malaysia, in the json file in fmt_news_headlines folder.
+I will also update this once per day.

 # Open data on COVID-19 in Malaysia

 **The scope and granularity of data in this repo will evolve over time.**